 The community is characterized by frequent migration to other parts of South Africa, marital low rates, multiple sexual partners and high rates desoropositividade positive for HIV that have not been diagnosed.

-All households were visited annually (between 2004 and 2014) and researchers interviewed and tested for HIV every member of the household over the age of 15 years, who agreed to participate.
-Migration Information, which was carefully recorded were everywhere, watching when and where people migrated and that region paraqual region.
-When household members were absent, the researchers asked the relatives and friends about their whereabouts.
+All households were visited annually (between 2004 and 2014) and the researchers interviewed and tested for HIV all household members over the age of 15 years of age who agreed to participate.
+Information on migration, which have been carefully recorded everywhere, noting when and where people migrated and from which region to that region.
+When members of the household were absent, the researchers asked family members and friends about their whereabouts.

 The analysis focuses on 17.743 individuals who were tested for HIV twice or more as part of the study and can therefore analyze the relationship between HIV infections and migration.